Diya-R-Gowda/Spreadsheet-Model-Linter/README.md

 1. **SEC EDGAR full-text search** — filter for `.xlsx` exhibits.
 Public company filings sometimes include supporting models.
 2. **University finance course materials** — LBO/DCF templates are widely posted and realistically messy.
 3. **Kaggle / GitHub** — search `filetype:xlsx` for budget, forecast, and model templates.
-4. **Synthetic corruption (your evaluation backbone)** — take 50 clean models, programmatically inject known bugs (replace a formula with its computed value, shift a range by one, flip a sign).
-You now have perfect ground truth.
+4. **Synthetic corruption (your evaluation *and* training backbone)** — take 50 clean models, programmatically inject known bugs (replace a formula with its computed value, shift a range by one, flip a sign).
+This gives you perfect ground truth for evaluation *and* labeled training data for the Tier 1 classifier — the same pipeline serves both purposes.

 The synthetic corpus is what makes this project rigorous.
 Everything else is anecdote.